DelroyGayle/Biblia-Posters-PP5/README.md

-This website uses the Django framework to generated the models used for the database.
+This website uses the Django framework to generate the models used for the database.
 The SQL database is thereby hosted on  [ElephantSQL PostgreSQL](https://www.elephantsql.com/).

 This project and its models closely follow Code Institute's Boutique Ado Walkthrough, so there are many similarities.
 For example, instead of a model depicting clothing and household goods, the walkthrough's example model is now used to depict posters.